BiggerNoise/demonstrate-jspm-issue/README.md

-This project demonstrates an issue that I have observed on Windows 10 x64
+This project demonstrates an [issue](https://github.com/jspm/jspm-cli/issues/1919) that I have observed with jspm on Windows 10 x64

 To reproduce:
 -----